License for OIL ON MY SHOES Materials

 Below is a guide to the way the materials in “OIL ON MY SHOES” may be used.
 I have tried to make this as simple as possible.
 If these terms are not clear, write me at email@example.com.
 Remove the “11” from the address when you send the email.

 The website “OIL ON MY SHOES” is is copyrighted under international law .
 Do not reproduce or copy materials from this site, without specific written permission, except under the following license terms:

 Section A. ACCEPTABLE USES OF “OIL ON MY SHOES” MATERIALS.
 THESE USES ARE ALLOWED:

 1. Teaching purposes in grades K-12.
 Public and private school teachers may print the materials from this website for use only by their own students in grades K-12.
 Put the following credit at the bottom of each printed page:

 2. Student research in grades K-16.
 You may cite materials from this work in your student research papers.
 Be sure to reference the materials properly using whatever rules you have been assigned.

 Here is an example of how you might cite information from this site in your student research paper:

 Electric Logs.
 (2016).
 Retrieved January 3, 2016, from “Oil On My Shoes” http://www.geomore.com/electric-logs/

 Section B. UNACCEPTABLE USES OF “OIL ON MY SHOES” MATERIALS.
 THESE USES ARE FORBIDDEN:

 - Duplicating or paraphrasing the materials on any other website, including educational and commercial.

-- Duplicating or paraphrasing the materials for ANY commercial or government purpose, including training, whether remunerated or not.
+- Duplicating or paraphrasing the materials for any commercial, educational, or government purpose, including training, whether remunerated or not.

-- Using or distributing the materials in any presentation, classroom, conference, forum, training class, or other educational venue, outside of teaching purposes in grades K-12.
+- Using or distributing the materials in any presentation, classroom, conference, forum, training class, or other educational venue, outside of teaching purposes in grades K-12, as allowed in Section A above.

 - Printing, distribution, duplication, or reproduction of any of the materials in any form for any purpose whatsoever, where remuneration is received, or expected to be received.

 - Any other use not specifically described in Section A.